From Nodes to Narratives: Explaining Graph Neural Networks with LLMs and Graph Context: Introduction

-\begin{itemize} \item \textit{Novel Method}: We introduce a method that bypasses traditional GNN explainer modules by directly using LLMs as interpreters of GNN behavior. \methodname generates fine-grained, natural language explanations without relying on handcrafted templates or perturbation-based saliency masks, reducing bias from external explainers. \item \textit{Soft Prompt Integration}: \methodname aligns the internal representations of a trained GNN with the token-level embedding space of an LLM via a novel embedding projector.
-This projection enables GNN features to be treated as soft prompts in a hybrid prompt that blends structural and textual cues, allowing the LLM to reason over the graph’s latent space. \item \textit{Interpretable Explanation Subgraphs}: Unlike prior methods that return subgraph masks, \methodname produces interpretable subgraphs based on node-level binary support decisions derived from natural language explanations. \item \textit{Training-Agnostic and Plug-and-Play Deployment}: \methodname does not require fine-tuning the GNN or the LLM, making it easily deployable on pre-trained models without retraining.
+\begin{itemize} \item \textit{Novel Method}: We introduce a method that bypasses traditional GNN explainer modules by using LLMs as direct interpreters of model behavior. \methodname generates fine-grained, natural language explanations (NLEs) unreliant on handcrafted templates or perturbation-based saliency masks, reducing external explainers' bias. \item \textit{Soft Prompt Integration}: \methodname aligns the internal representations of a trained GNN with the token-level embedding space of an LLM via a novel embedding projector.
+This projection enables GNN features to be treated as soft prompts in a hybrid prompt that blends structural and textual cues, allowing the LLM to reason over the graph’s latent space. \item \textit{Interpretable Explanation Subgraphs}: Unlike prior methods that return subgraph masks, \methodname produces interpretable NLE subgraphs of node-level support decisions. \item \textit{Training-Agnostic and Plug-and-Play Deployment}: \methodname does not require fine-tuning the GNN or the LLM, making it easily deployable on pre-trained models without retraining.
 This makes it adaptable for real-world applications.

 \end{itemize}